Artsy Craftsy Mom

 These amazing Amadeo Modigliani Art Projects for Kids are perfect to learn about the artist who followed his heart & didn't want to be put in a box!

 If you look at this painting by Modigliani, you’ll understand what we mean.
 It’s a portrait of a woman, but the way she’s been depicted is completely unlike anything we’ve seen before.
 The neck is elongated and the eyes look like slits, similar to how they would appear on a mask.
-It’s hard to ascribe this painting to any particular style of art and that’s how you know that Modigliani has achieved what he wanted with his work!
+It’s hard to describe this painting to any particular style of art and that’s how you know that Modigliani has achieved what he wanted with his work!

-Amedeo Modigliani was a rebel from the get go.
+Amedeo Modigliani was a rebel from the get-go.
 He was born into a wealthy family, but he rejected this privilege, preferring to live in poverty.
-He refused to conform to society’s rules, going to the extent of indulging in self destructive behavior.
+He refused to conform to society’s rules, going to the extent of indulging in self-destructive behavior.
 It is this rebellious streak that made him declare that he didn’t want to be boxed into any artistic style.

-Even though Modigliani was greatly influenced by artists like Pablo Picasso, he didn’t subscribe to the idea of art being classified under categories like Cubism, Surrealism and the like.
+Even though Modigliani was greatly influenced by artists like Pablo Picasso, he didn’t subscribe to the idea of art being classified under categories like Cubism, Surrealism, and the like.
 Even his mother wrote that her son’s character was so ‘unformed’ that she had no idea what was inside this ‘chrysalis’.
 Well, now we know – it was heaps and heaps of talent!

 Since it’s the artist’s birthday on 12th July, we think it’s a good time to learn more about his amazing work, while making some art ourselves!
 So here are 10 amazing Amedeo Modigliani art projects for kids – and the kid at heart!